Quinence/zilliqa-dev-starter/README.md

 [Zilpay also has an extensive API](https://zilpay.github.io/zilpay-docs/) whose signature is analogous to the Zilliqa JavaScript Library.
 It is also recommended when interacting with the Zilliqa Blockchain from client-side applications with dynamic user interactions (e.g. paying with Zilpay).

+[Ceres](https://github.com/Zilliqa/ceres) is a great way of getting started with local development.
+It
+> *is a graphical user interface that runs different Zilliqa development tools under Docker containers without the need of user knowing how to use docker or run it's commands.
+You can focus on Scilla development while Ceres manages Zilliqa Tools for you.*

+For example, you can easily start a local isolated server (a test server to run a local Zilliqa network).
+Simply head to the [Releases](https://github.com/Zilliqa/ceres/releases) and download the latest version for your platform.

 ## Building fullstack dApps on the Zilliqa Blockchain

 Zilliqa provides cutting-edge tools for building dApps.
 Scilla is strongly typed and safe-by-design — enabling fast and secure smart contract development.
 The Zilliqa JavaScript Library and the Zilpay API — along with the TypeScript support — allows to effeciently deploy contracts, call methods (called transitions in Zilliqa), interact with the Zilliqa Blockchain.